Ilsa, Harem Keeper of the Oil Sheiks

 Ilsa, Harem Keeper of the Oil Sheiks is a 1976 sexploitation women in prison film, the first sequel to Ilsa, She Wolf of the SS.
+The film was directed by Don Edmonds.

 Plot

 Three crates arrive at the harem.
 Inside each is a gagged, buxom, chastity belt-wearing Western woman: the sole heiress of a "chain store king of the United States", a film actress dubbed "the new Scandinavian love goddess" in the media, and an Asian-European equestrian champion.

 Sheikh El-Sharif lies in bed while his personal sex slave, Katsina, lovingly rubs her breasts against him.
 El-Sharif confirms his promise to let her accompany him on his travels the next day, starting after meeting with an American oil businessman, who is accompanied by an American Navy commander.

-Ilsa, who manages the harem, promises luxury to the new women, but they oppose their white slavery.
+Ilsa, who manages the harem, promises luxury to the new women, but they oppose their slavery.
 Ilsa, who herself has no lover, declines having a Western man kidnapped for her, stating she is repulsed by the notion of a man who would sleep with her just because he must.

 Ilsa prepares them by forcing them to perform cunnilingus and erotic massage on one of her lesbian bodyguards.
 To satisfy fetish demands, Ilsa has an existing sex slave force-fed, and then inspects two other consensually-fattened sex slaves.
 Silicone is used to enhance the buttocks of another.

 A public auction is held to sell existing male and female sex slaves.
 When a belly dancer is caught spying, Ilsa uses a fiendish torture device to crush the belly dancer's large bare breasts.
 The victim reveals the American Commander sought inside information.

 The Americans arrive.
 The businessman is offered a woman, but refuses.
 He later finds in his bedroom a young boy sex slave, who claims that refusal would mean severe punishment for the boy.

 Ilsa immediately has an eye for the commander and dresses up.
 Crowding together on a couch near her bedroom, her lesbian bodyguard duo perform a make-out session, but he is uninterested.
 She insults his manhood and he reacts by groping her.
 She sends him away, but he shoves her into bed.
 She is angered at first, but eventually chooses to have sex.